tternes/BTCountly/README.md

 ARC
 -----
 BTCountly is knowingly built with manual `-retain` / `-release`, rather than using Automatic Reference Counting.
 This is to prevent the library from being incompatible with older OSes, in hopes that other modern dependencies (`NSJSONSerialization`) can be removed.
+While this won't matter for iOS, since Apple won't accept new builds targeting old architectures, support for older Mac OS versions is still common in modern OS X apps.

 Contact
 ---